Hermann-web/blog/readme.md

 pip install -r requirements-full.txt

 ## serve app
-mkdocs serve
+mkdocs serve -a localhost:8001
-# the app is on localhost:8000
+# the app is on localhost:8001 with live reload. use mkdocs -h for more options

 ## how to generate a build static site
 mkdocs build